PseudoMotivated/minecraft-free-download-script/README.md

 If you don't see that click the window with your cursor, click `crtl + c` , delete the `minecraft` folder in the directory you put the script and then run the script again.

 4. When things stop happening, wait 10 seconds, and then close the blue window if it hasn't closed itself.
-5. In the minecraft folder you will find a file called `starter.bat` .
+5. In the minecraft folder you will find a file called `starter.bat` or just `starter` .
 Put it on your desktop for convenience and double click it to start.